akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line would duplicate last line of iacta and append it back to itself 10-no_more_js deletes all js files from current directory 11-directories gets number of directory and directories in current path, excluding current working diectory and parent
+9-duplicate_last_line would duplicate last line of iacta and append it back to itself 10-no_more_js deletes all js files from current directory 11-directories gets number of directory and directories in current path, excluding current working diectory and parent 12-newest_files sorts files in order of date and prints the newest 10